davidberenstein1957/fast-sentence-transformers/README.md

 ## Benchmark

-Non-exact, indicative benchmark for CPU usage with smallest and largest model on `sentence-transformers`
+Non-exact, indicative benchmark for speed an memory usage with smaller and larger model on `sentence-transformers`

 | model                                 | Type   | default | ONNX | ONNX+quantized | ONNX+GPU |
 | ------------------------------------- | ------ | ------- | ---- | -------------- | -------- |